fboussemart/password/README.md

 # password
 This application is a very simplified example of connexion with authenticated user.
 Client and server connections are performed in HTTP.
 Don't use it in a real world context.

-# Try the application
+# The application
+The code provided in this project gives you the keys to create an application dealing with authentication.
+In the same time, an example application is proposed so that you can clearly understant what is going on.

-In order to try this application, you need *SQLite* to be installed and running on your computer.
+1. In order to try this application, you need *SQLite* to be installed and running on your computer.
 1. Clone this project.
 1. Create the database:
     - In directory *password/server/db* type the following command :
         ```
         sqlite3 -init data.sql data .exit
         ```
-    this will create the database *data* containing two tables : *user* and *city*.
+    this creates the database *data* containing two tables : *user* and *city*.
     - *user* only contains one line : *toto* whose password is *123*
     - *city* is given is given as an example, in order to gelp you to understand the app.
 1. Verify the database: